Retrieval-Augmented Test Generation: How Far Are We?: Experiment Design and Results

-While it is important to measure the syntactical and execution correctness of generated unit tests, from a software testing perspective, the total coverage of the test suites is ultimately what matters.
+While it is important to measure the syntactical and execution correctness of generated unit tests, from a software testing perspective, the code coverage of the test suites is ultimately more important.
 Therefore, in subsequent RQs, we will further investigate the effectiveness of RAG on code coverage.

-\mybox{\textbf{Answer to RQ1:} The state-of-the-art LLMs have demonstrated promising results in generating syntactic and executable unit test cases.
-GPT-4o showed the most promising results in most aspects, including code coverage.
-From the initial study, we also observe that syntactical and execution correctness does not always lead to higher code coverage, suggesting further investigation into code coverage.}
+\mybox{\textbf{Answer to RQ1:} The state-of-the-art LLMs have demonstrated promising results in generating syntactic and executable unit test cases. \emph{GPT-4o} showed the most promising results in most aspects.
+From the initial study, we also observe that syntactical and execution correctness do not always lead to higher code coverage, suggesting further investigation into code coverage.}